-We generate our revenue from the sale of licensed software, maintenance, software-as-a-service, hardware and services.
-Our Systems Infrastructure and platforms support the delivery of both personalized comprehensive sequencing and molecular analysis and the implementation of value-based care models across the healthcare continuum.
-We generate revenue from the following sources: Software, middleware and hardware - Software, middleware and hardware revenue is generated from the sale of NantOS and NantOS apps software on either a perpetual or term license basis, and the sale of our hardware.
+We generate our revenue from the sale of software-as-a-service, hardware and services, and sequencing and molecular analysis.
+Our systems infrastructure and platforms support the delivery of both personalized comprehensive sequencing and molecular analysis and the implementation of value-based care models across the healthcare continuum.
+We generate revenue from the following sources:

+Software and hardware - Software and hardware revenue is generated from the sale of software licenses on either a perpetual or term license basis, and the sale of our hardware.
 The software is installed on the client's site or the client's designated vendor's site and is not hosted by us or by a vendor contracted by us.
 We also generate revenue from the resale of third-party software and hardware to our clients.
-Our software and hardware solutions sold include components of our NantOS, including FusionFX, cOS, DeviceConX and HBox.
+Our software license and hardware solutions include DeviceConX software and HBox.

 Software-as-a-service - Software-as-a-service, or SaaS, revenue is generated from our clients' access to and usage of our hosted software solutions on a subscription basis for a specified contract term, which is typically annually.
 In our SaaS arrangements, the client cannot take possession of the software during the term of the contract and generally only has the right to access and use the software and receive any software upgrades published during the subscription period.
-Solutions sold under a SaaS model include our eviti platform solutions, NantOS and NantOS apps.
-SaaS revenue may include hosting of our software solutions on behalf of the client.
+Solutions sold under our SaaS model include our Eviti platform solutions and NaviNet.

-Maintenance - Maintenance revenue includes ongoing post-contract client support, or PCS, or maintenance during the paid PCS term.
+Maintenance - Maintenance revenue includes ongoing post-contract client support, or ("PCS"), or maintenance during the paid PCS term.
 Additionally, PCS includes ongoing development of software updates and upgrades provided to the client on a when and if available basis.
-We sell NantOS, including DeviceConX and FusionFX, with maintenance contracts.
+We sell our DeviceConX solution with maintenance contracts.

 Sequencing and molecular analysis - Sequencing and molecular analysis revenue is generated by the process of performing sequencing and analysis of whole genome DNA, RNA and proteomic results, including GPS Cancer.
-We recognize revenue upon the delivery of the analysis and reporting of the results to the client or on a cash basis when it cannot conclude that the fees are fixed and determinable and collectability is reasonably assured.
+We recognize revenue upon the delivery of the analysis and reporting of the results to the client or on a cash basis when it cannot conclude that the fees are fixed and determinable and collectibility is reasonably assured.

 Other services - Other services revenue includes revenue from professional services we provide that are generally complementary to our software solutions and may or may not be required for the solution to function as desired by the client.
-When associated with software, there services are generally provided in the form of training and implementation services during the software license period and do not include PCS.
+When associated with software, these services are generally provided in the form of training and implementation services during the software license period and do not include PCS.
 Other services revenue also includes revenue related to nursing and therapy services provided to patients in a home care setting and any other services not included in the preceding revenue sources.